 "It is also good that you have to get a certain percentage or you have to redo it to move on to the next level.
 Repetition is always good for me."

-"I thought that the Newsroom 101 exercises were very helpful and less time consuming than teaching them during in class time."
+"I thought that the Newsroom 101 exercises were very helpful and less time consuming than learning them during in class time."

 "Loved the format of the Newsroom 101 site compared to other online courses."